ibm-messaging/mq-mqi-nodejs/README.md

 running `npm install` you may need to install the developer tools.
 Usually the command `xcode-select --install` will deal with this.

-You may also see a number of warnings from the C++ compiler as it compiles some of the FFI prerequisite packages.
-While undesirable, there should be no actual errors shown and the generated code does seem to work ok.

 ### Other platforms
 For other MQ-supported platforms and environments, the C runtime can be installed from your MQ installation media, or from the full Client downloads at